CS-196-Applied-GenAI/project-repository-ksuh5/frontprompt.md

   - date helper correctness (week starts Monday)

 Wiring:
-- Use at least one domain helper in the UI so it’s not orphaned:
+- Use at least one domain helper in the UI so it's not orphaned:
   - e.g., display the active race status label using `displayWorkoutType` somewhere is wrong; instead show planned workout type labels when you render a sample planned workout list (you can add a tiny section under counts).

 Constraints:
-- Keep changes minimal; don’t build calendar UI yet.
+- Keep changes minimal; don't build calendar UI yet.

 Output:
 - Provide file diffs or full contents of new domain files and their tests.